 The MSc by Research should not be seen as an inferior version of the DPhil.
 It is less advanced in the sense that the course of research is generally of a shorter duration and also in the sense that it is a course where diligent scholarship is more likely to ensure a favourable outcome.
 However, it is a degree with value of its own requiring a different pattern of discipline and training.
 For some careers, it is considered to provide a better preparation than the DPhil.

 7.3.5 Checklist for students

-The full 'transfer of status - checklist for students' can be found here.
-The summary below can be used to support you in your preparations for your transfer of status assessment.
+The checklist below can be used to support you in your preparations for your transfer of status assessment.

 • Before applying for transfer of status